fdeblasio/pokeemerald-expansion/notes.md

 - Simplify Walda codes?
 - Get all the weird Mauville men at once?
 - Update Favor Lady's items to include new items
-- Add Ice Spinner as a TM (and maybe give to Beartic/Mamoswine/other Ice types) once implemented?
-    - Alternitavely could have Icicle Crash as a TM/given to more Pokémon since it got updated to have 100% accuracy
 - Add 3 other Regis?
     - Add Regigigas to Sealed Chamber?
     - Regieleki near New Mauville?